Before you begin

 weblogic-diagnostics.xml and place it in the root

 META-INF directory of the application or application

 module.
 (See "Configuring Application-Scoped Instrumentation" in

-the diagnostic application module.
+monitors in the diagnostic application module.

 Note: To enable instrumentation for an application or module, you must also enable instrumentation for the server or cluster to which the application or module is deployed.
 See Enable or disable instrumentation in a diagnostic system module

 The pattern expression is a list of packages or classes, separated by commas, to include or exclude.
 You can use the asterisk (*) wildcard to represent one or more characters.